-Option name Required/optional Description dctUrl Required HTTP/S URL of the DCT instance. apiKey Required API key of the account used to connect to the DCT instance pointed by the dctUrl option. configFileOutputLocati on Optional Fully qualified path of the properties file.
+Option name Required/Optional Description dctUrl Required HTTP/S URL of the DCT instance. аріКеу Required API key of the account used to connect to the DCT instance pointed by the dctUrl option. configFileOutputLoca tion Optional Fully qualified path of the properties file.
 If this option is not specified, the properties file will be created in the .dct-toolkit folder under the user's home directory.
 If this option is specified, the DCT_TOOLKIT_CONFIG_FILE environment variable needs to be exported to point to the config file, in order for the config file to be effective. apiVersion Optional API version to be used for DCT APIs.
-If this is not set, the latest API version from the DCT instance will be used. apiYamlLocation Optional Location of the local api.yaml file.
+If this is not set then the latest API version from the DCT instance. apiYamlLocation Optional Location of the local api.yaml file.
 If this is not set, the latest api.yaml file will be downloaded from the DCT instance that is configured. insecureSSL Optional Whether to use insecure SSL connection to the DCT instance.
-By default, this will be set to false. unsafeHostnameCheck Optional Whether to disable hostname verifier checks for SSL connection to the DCT instance.
-By default, this will be set to false. sslCertificate Optional PEM format SSL certificate path to be used for SSL connection to DCT instance.
+By default this will be set to false.